-1. Crawford Manor ADA Storefront Entry Upgrade
+1. Crawford Manor ADA Storefront and Entry Access System Upgrades

-• This project will bring the entryway into ADA compliance.
+- This project will bring the entryway into ADA compliance.
 The current entry does not provide adequate turnaround area or pull-side clearance.
 Due to the lack of accessibility, the door is often propped open.
 The need for a secure entry is critical and will provide residents in the Elderly and Disabled community with the much needed sense of security.
-Crawford Manor is an Historic preservation site, therefore SHPO has expressed interest in the redesign of the storefront, and that it should comply with the initial design intent of the architect, Paul Rudolph.

-2. Crawford Manor Fire Alarm Panel and Fire Pump
+Project design initiated during FY19. - 2.
+Crawford Manor Fire Alarm Panel and Fire Pump Replacement